johnchenresearch/Revisiting-Consistent-Hashing-with-Bounded-Loads/README.md

 # Revisiting Consistent Hashing with Bounded Loads
 This repository contains a python implementation of Random Jump Consistent Hashing in Revisiting Consistent Hashing with Bounded Loads.
+The experimental section in the paper can be reproduced using code in this repository.
 The original paper is viewable at https://arxiv.org/abs/1908.08762 .

 # Reference